niksfirefly/datafix/README.md

 # Datafix

-Datafix provides a template generator for documenting and testing database hotfixes
+Datafix provides a template generator for documenting and testing database hotfixes and data migrations.

 ## Installation